 Bridge to PhD program

-The Department of Economics is pleased to announce that it will be taking part in Columbia University’s Bridge to Ph.D. program, starting in 2019.
+The Department of Economics is pleased to announce that it will continue to be part of Columbia University’s Bridge to the Ph.D. program in 2020.

 The Program is designed to increase the participation of students from underrepresented groups in Ph.D. programs in STEM fields, including Economics.
 It is an intensive research, academic, and mentoring experience for post-baccalaureates seeking to strengthen their graduate school applications and to prepare for the transition into Ph.D. programs.
 In the 10 years the program has operated, its alumni have gone on to Ph.D. programs at Columbia University, but also to Albert Einstein College of Medicine, Cornell University, Northwestern University, the University of California-Davis, the University of Chicago, and Weill Cornell Medical College.

-The 2019 salary for Bridge RAs in economics will be $50,123 per year.
+The 2020-21 salary for Bridge RAs in economics will be a minimum of $51,125 per year.
 Program participants are also provided with $2,000 per year to support professional and educational expenses (examples include travel to professional conferences and the purchase of books), and, as full-time employees, are eligible for University benefits.

-For more information, and to apply for the program please visit the website here.
+For more information please visit the website here.